 The strip was harder to “file” off — I tried filing, but next time I think I’d cut them with a nail clipper to see if it works better.

 These strips seem thicker and more “rubbery” than the other brands.
+I think these are more gel nail strips (because of that weird feeling — it does feel so much different).

 The strips stayed on SO well.
 No chips, no cracking.
 Just my nail growing out til’ it’s awkward so I took them off.
 You can see in the picture above (top is day 1 and the bottom is at two weeks — I had hardly ANY chipping and they looked great!